santiagocb/java-task03-02-spring-jdbc/README.md

 ## Features
 - Create Postgres tables named randomly according to file configuration (column number and types).
 - Populate each table with configured number of rows.
+- Usage of Properties to read from File the database settings.

 ## Requirements
 - Install Docker